masa-su/pixyz/README.md

 scale = torch.tensor(1.)
 prior = Normal(loc=loc, scale=scale, var=["z"], dim=64, name="p_prior")
 ```

-To check the type of distribution defined by each instance, just `print` them!
+If you want to see what type of distribution and architecture each instance defines, just `print` them!

 ```python
 print(p)